WeekieNHN/WeekieNHN.github.io/_posts/2024-9-21-Knockback-Arena.md

 ## The Lava Pit
 ![Lava-Pit-Right](/assets/images/knockback-arena/Lava_Pit_Gif_Small.gif){: .align-right height="30%" width="30%"}
 The lava pit is still an environmental hazard, but the spikes, tripwire, and decoy are placeable.
-There is a preview whil you're holding one to show where it'll be placed.
+Placable traps have a preview of the trap while you're holding it to show where it'll be placed.

+When purchased, the lava pit opens in the middle of the map.
+It will stay open until the game ends.
+You'll want to be sure that you do not fall in.
+This can be pair with a decoy to make the enemies blindly walk into it.

 ## Spikes